Thinkwise/docs/docs/iam_dev/applications.md

 ### Translations

-In the *Translations* tab page it is possible to provide a translation and a tooltip for every application language.
+In the *Translations* tab page, it is possible to provide a translation and a tooltip for every application language.

 ## Copy an application

-It is also possible to copy an existing application, including it's translations, settings, user preferences and authorization, using the *Copy application* task.
+It is also possible to copy an existing application, including its translations, settings, user preferences and authorization using the *Copy application* task.

 ![1537863288816](../assets/sf/1537863288816.png)
 *Copy application task*